Slevinski/slevinski.github.io/series/writing-and-representation/entries/perspective-and-authored-space/essay.md

 **Viewpoint, placement, and the authored space of signed writing**

-This paper is a native anchor of the `Writing and Representation in Sutton SignWriting` series.
+This paper develops the authored-space argument in *Writing and Representation in Sutton SignWriting*.

 It follows *Plane-Based Writing and Script Typology*, but it does not repeat that paper's main argument.